 It is very important to remind ourselves of the motivating factors present for change.
 Opioid addiction is an ‘ambivalent disease.’
-This means that most people who struggle with this condition are conflicted inside.
+This means that most people who struggle with this condition experience internal conflict.
 There are countless reasons why you need to change and strangely multiple reasons to keep the addiction going.
 Examples of reasons to change include medical problems, legal issues, or simply feeling like a slave to opioids.
 Reasons to stay the same are feeling ashamed about your addiction, potential conflicts in a peer group, or simply a sense that change is just too hard!

 To start this session, try and list 3 primary reasons to keep things the same and 3 reasons to stop using opioids:

 This session will focus on some early recovery topics that you need to be aware of: